opensafely/documentation/docs/ehrql-new-tutorial.md

 This section explains how to load dataset definitions into Databuilder.

-Each dataset definition has a filename of the form:
+Each dataset definition used in this tutorial has a filename of the form:

 ```
-NUMBER_DATASETNAME_dataset_definition.py
+IDENTIFIER_DATASETNAME_dataset_definition.py
 ```

-For example:
+For example, for

 ```
 1a_minimal_dataset_definition.py
 ```

+the identifier is `1a` and the dataset name is `minimal`.

 !!! todo